miloyang/NoSQL-Social-Network-API/README.md

 ### Express.js

 You must also install the Express.js npm package to run the server.
 Since Express.js is an npm package instead of being built directly into node.js, you must type `npm init` into the command line to allow npm packages to be installed.
 Next, go to the server.js file, and in the command line, type `npm install express` to install Express.js on your computer.
 For documentation on Express.js follow this link https://expressjs.com/en/4x/api.html.

+### Mongoose

+Similar to Express.js, you will also need to install Mongoose.
+To read more about how to install Mongoose, please head over to https://www.npmjs.com/package/mongoose.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>